meridianarc/griptape-docs/docs/core-features/overview.md

 ### Access pinia instance

-As with the `vue` instance, you can access `pinia` by setting a second parameter to the callback function:
+As with the Vue instance, you can access Pinia by setting a second parameter to the callback function:

 ```js
 import Root from './Root.vue'